Hazardous Drug Spills

 Aside from compounding, chemotherapy spill represents the biggest opportunity for HD exposure.
 It is not known how many spills occur each year as there is no centralized database for this information and institutions typically do not make the data public.
 Instead, we rely upon published surveys and anecdotal evidence.

 The largest survey to date was published by Boiano and colleagues in 2014 and included 1,954 nurses.
 12% reported experiencing a spill or leak within the week prior to the survey.
+Almost 10% stated that spills had not been properly cleaned.
 No data is available for the number of spills that occurred during the prior 6 or 12 months, although multiple spills during the 7 day period were reported (Boiano, Steege & Sweeney, 2014, Journal of Occupational and Environmental Hygiene, 11.)

 A study published in 2017 by He et al, which included nurses from California, Michigan and Georgia (n=252), indicated that 26% had experienced a spill within 6 months.
 Only 17 nurses reported using a CSTD; however, 62% cited a device malfunction.
 (See discussion on CSTDs for more information.)
 Also of interest, only 57% used chemotherapy tested gloves and only 39% used double-gloves (He, Mendelshon-Victor, McCullagh, & Friese, Oncology Nursing Forum, 2017, 44(1).

 In 2015, Chris Freise and colleagues reported on a pilot study (n=40) in an ambulatory infusion center.
 During a 6 month period, 9 employees were involved in 4 spills.
-More significantly, HD was detected in the urine of employees who did not report a spill, indicating environmental contamination (Friese, McArdle, Zhao, Sun, Spasojevik, Polovich and McCullagh, 2015.
+More significantly, HD was detected in the urine of employees who did not report or were not involved with a spill, indicating likely environmental contamination.
+This study resulted in changes being made to spill cleaning procedures (Friese, McArdle, Zhao, Sun, Spasojevik, Polovich and McCullagh, 2015.
 Cancer Nursing, 38(2).

 The primary route of HD absorption is dermal (Fransman, Roeleveld, Peelen, de Kort, Kromhout, & Heederik, 2007, Epidemiology, 18.) and dermal contact in the environment can lead to absorption.
 This is one rationale for performing regular surface wipe testing.
 Considerably less information is available about inhalation of vapors.
 (See section on respiratory protection.)
 And despite the use of components to prevent spills (e.g., Luer Lok connections and CSTDs), spills still occur.
 So while we must do everything possible to prevent them, the reality is that at some point a spill will happen.